kekkaishivn/oasis-core/docs/consensus/transactions.md

 * `fee` is an optional fee that the caller commits to paying to execute the transaction.
 * `method` is the called method name.
 Method names are composed of two parts, the component name and the method name, joined by a separator (`.`).
-  For example, `staking.Transfer` is the method name of the staking component's `Transfer` method.
+For example, `staking.Transfer` is the method name of the staking service's `Transfer` method.
 * `body` is the method-specific body.